 Reprinted by permission of Monkfish Book Publishing Company from From the Heart of the Lotus: The Teaching Stories of Swami Kripalu, as spontaneously translated by Yogi Amrit Desai, edited by John Mundahl, foreword by Rick Faulds, preface by Yogi Amrit Desai. www.monkfishpublishing.com.
 The unedited archival materials underlying this book are copyright Kripalu Center for Yoga & Health and used by permission.

 John Mundahl has been a yoga teacher and practitioner for 32 years.
-He was a resident at the original Kripalu Yoga Ashram in Sumneytown, Pennsylvania from 1977-1981, the four years of Swami Kripalu's remarkable stay in the United States.
-He can be reached at email@example.com for more information on Swami Kripalu or to arrange a book signing.
+He was a resident at the original Kripalu Yoga Ashram in Sumneytown, Pennsylvania from 1977-1981, the four years of Swami Kripalu’s remarkable stay in the United States.
+He can be reached at firstname.lastname@example.org for more information.